marco-faltoni/marco-faltoni/README.md

 There you'll find all the public stuffs on which I've worked on my developing journey about languages, frameworks and libraries. 📚

-I'm currently practising with Javascprit libraries and all the magic features for front-end stuffs. 🚀
+I'm currently practising with Javascprit libraries and React framework, and all the magic features for front-end stuffs. 🚀

 I'm new in this world!
 Please be Kind 👏🏻